ancuongnguyen07/AdvancedNetworking/assignments/task-quic.md

   approaches).
 How does **quiche-server** handle concurrency?

 - What stream IDs are used to transfer the data files?
-If there was a fourth file, what would be the stream ID?
+If there was a fourth file, what would likely be the stream ID?
 Why are these stream IDs used?
 Hint: See **[RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000)** and section 2 about streams for more information.